 The secret to dealing with life’s problems is to realize that they are illusions of our imagination.
 Sure, they feel very real.
 I’m not denying that.

-This doesn’t mean you stop solving problems.
-It means you stop the compulsive worrying and fear-mongering inside your head.
+This doesn’t mean you need to stop solving problems.
+Instead, you just have to stop the compulsive worrying and fear-mongering inside your head.

 How to Stop the Compulsive Worrying

 You can stop the madness by simply staying present and letting whatever happens be.
 This can be extremely hard if you bump into a problem that is important to you, but it is through those big problems that the biggest changes occur.